Glossary of Japanese Calligraphy Terms

 Rice Paper is not only not made from rice, it is not even, strictly speaking, paper.
 Rice paper is made from the pith of the Fatsia papyrifera tree.
 This material is used in Chinese paintings, however, it is never used in traditional Japanese calligraphy.
 Traditionally, Japanese calligraphy uses Washi (Japanese paper).

-Technically romaji does not have capital letters.
+Romaji does not have capital letters.
 Hiragana, katakana, and kanji have no way to indicate a capital letter and so capital letters do not exist in romaji.
+However, in English sentences it is customary to capitalize words that start a setence and we follow this convention even if the word is in romaji.

 Shihan 師範 (Master) The world of Japanese Calligraphy has ranks much like the Martial Arts.
 The first rank is the tenth kyu with the highest kyu rank being the first kyu.
 The next highest rank is shodan which is the Martial Arts equivalent of a first degree black belt.
 Unlike most Martial Arts ranking systems, the title of shihan can only be awarded after reaching and passing the 10th dan which is the highest dan ranking.